 It’s hard to believe they’ve made as many Mortal Kombat games as they have, and the series seems as popular as ever.
 One of the most anticipated installments was Mortal Kombat III, which was released on a whole slew of consoles.
 The Genesis version held its own, and offered gamers another reason to piss off legislators.

-Articles written by: Mel Viel
+Author: Mel Viel

 After making a huge splash on the SNES and Genesis, Mortal Kombat II arrived on the game-starved 32X.
 Gamers anxiously awaited an arcade-perfect port, a game that would finally vindicate their faith in Sega’s add-on and give naysayers a reason to keep quiet.
 Did they get it?
 Read the review and find out!

 Genesis owners were thrilled to finally get a Contra installment, and Konami saved one of the best in the franchise for it’s Sega debut.
 If you own a Genesis, have at least one friend, and like blowing things up, you simply MUST own this game.